 - A detailed medical history and physical exam, focusing on the chest and respiratory tract

 - Spirometry to evaluate narrowed or obstructed airways (FEV1; Forced Expiratory Volume in 1 second).
 This test measures the amount and rate of air exhalation as a person blows out through a tube.
-It can be performed on people 5 years of age or older to demonstrate airway obstruction that is reversible or partially reversible with the of a short-acting bronchodilator.
+It can be performed on people 5 years of age or older to demonstrate airway obstruction that is reversible or partially reversible with a short-acting bronchodilator.

 - "Challenge" tests that provoke the bronchi to constrict (Bronchial Provocation tests), such as exercise, cold air, methacholine, or histamine.